Navigating your gender & sexuality

 - +, to signify other identities including Asexual, Intersex, Two-Spirit, and more

-The truth is, coming to terms with your gender and sexuality can be confusing and scary, but it can also be transformative.
+Coming to terms with your gender and sexuality can be confusing and scary, but it can also be transformative.
 It can unlock previously unknown parts of yourself; it can reveal your potential as a person; it can bring a world of happiness, excitement, creativity, love, and joy.

 Everybody is different, so navigating your identity and eventually coming out (the process of discovering and revealing your gender and/or sexuality) looks different for everybody.
 Some people know who they are right away, but for some people, it can take years before they figure it out.
 Discovering who you are can be like sculpting—as you chisel away at the marble, you slowly reveal your vision for yourself.
 Shame and stigma can make this process difficult, and you should show yourself compassion as you take your time to understand and feel comfortable expressing yourself.

-Exploring your gender and sexuality can begin at any age.
-You may feel different from everyone else, but can’t put your finger on why; you may feel uncertain of things that seem intuitive to everyone else; you may want to try something new but fear rejection.
+Exploring your gender and sexuality can begin at any time.
+You may feel different from everyone else but can’t put your finger on why; you may feel uncertain of things that seem intuitive to everyone else; you may want to try something new but fear rejection.
 Or, you may be super sure of yourself on the inside, but you’re not sure if everyone else gets it yet.
 It can feel lonely, but it can also feel special.

 Exploring your gender presentation, seeking out queer community, reading books about your experiences, researching history, considering and trying out new pronouns: these are just some of the many ways to explore self-discovery.
 Seeking out community and safe spaces is extra important, especially with people in a similar life stage or of similar age as you.
 People who understand you implicitly can provide meaningful support and introduce you to new possibilities for yourself.